reTHINK-project/specs/legacy-interworking/readme.md

 ###Interworking strategy proposal

+####Who provides the IWstub?
 The IWStub must be provided by the legacy domain and it must make ReTHINK interoperable with the API or GW deployed in the legacy service to expose service to third parties.
 For example, in the case of IMS the IWstub must implement the protocol needed to interact with gateway element which translates a web-based signaling protocol and WebRTC media profile in SIP and media profiles compatible with IMS.

+Ideally the IWstub should also be downloaded from a back-end service of the Legacy Domain.
+If the Legacy Domain does not allow to download it, then it could be loaded from the default domain.

+####Protocol implemented by the protostub
+IF the runtime is being executed in a browser runtime, it must be taken into consideration that only HTTP or Websocket based protocols can be used (those are the only protocols that a browser can use without adding any additional plugin).
+If the runtime is being executed in a Node.js runtime (or in any other runtime that can be reated in tehe future) this limitation may not exist.

+####High level diagram
-The diagram below shows the architeture of the integration of reTHINK with an external service.
+The diagram below shows a high level architecture of the integration of reTHINK with an external service.

-*todo: in the picture below replace "SIPoWS messages" by "Legacy Domain Protocol"*

 ![alt text](rethink-Legacy-Integration-approach2.png "Legacy domain interworking diagram")

-> to define here what is a IWStub ie a protostub that implements the protocol supported by the legacy domain as well as  it implements IDP Proxy functions if the legacy domain protocol is also used for IdM eg Login.
-Also mention that ideally the IWStun is downloaded from the legacy domain itself.
-Otherwise the fallback is to be loaded from the default domain (the same way we implement idp-proxy in place of Google for instance).

 A stated in the introduction the Hyperty will need to be associated to two identities.
 The Identity Module will handle the authentication against the Identity Provider of the Legacy domain.
 After a successful authentication normally a token will be provided.
 This token has to be used from the Protostub to authenticate itself during the registration/login process to the legacy domain.
 Depending on the Legacy Domain this process may be different, however the case we are describing here should be compatible with the most scenarios.